sparkflows/sparkflows-docs/docs/user-guide/data-visualization-dashboards/create-dataset.rst

 **Add Google REST API Key**

-Another prerequisite for creating a dashboard is to add the Google REST API Key in Fire Insights configuration.
+Another prerequisite for creating a dashboard is to add the Google REST API Key in Sparkflows configuration.
 To add:

-1.	**Login** to Fire Insights.
+1.	**Login** to Sparkflows.
 2. From the Dashboard page, navigate to **Administration -> Configurations**.

  .. figure:: ../../_assets/installation/connection/create_connections/administration_page.png